eengl/ssh-connect/README.md

 localport = Local port number for SSH tunnel (ex.
 45678)

 __NOTE:__ SSH access to some remote systems require a bastion host login then the user is redirected to a host of their choice.
-In these situations, `hostname` would be the bastion hostname and `tunnelhostname` would be a destination server.
+In these situations, `hostname` would be the bastion host and `tunnelhostname` would be a destination host.

 ## Supported Operating Systems